-The above steps for the approved mode of operation ensure that the IPS meets the FIPS requirements for doing self tests, does not use the same keys and users in FIPS and non-FIPS modes, does not allow output during power-up self tests, uses only FIPS-approved cryptographic algorithms, etc. The IPS should now be operating in a FIPS compliant manner.
-If needed, the super-user can obtain a new TLS RSA key pair from TippingPoint and install it through LSM to replace the generated RSA key pair.
+The above steps for the approved mode of operation ensure that the module meets the FIPS requirements for doing self tests, does not use the same keys and users in FIPS and non-FIPS modes, does not allow output during power-up self tests, uses only FIPS-approved cryptographic algorithms, etc. The module should now be operating in a FIPS compliant manner.
+If needed, the Super-User can obtain a new TLS RSA key pair from TippingPoint and install it through LSM over TLS to replace the generated RSA key pair.